qaware/qaware-blog-source/content/posts/cloud-observability-grafana-spring-boot.md

 [spring-boot]: https://spring.io/projects/spring-boot
 [grafana-blog-exemplars]: https://grafana.com/blog/2021/03/31/intro-to-exemplars-which-enable-grafana-tempos-distributed-tracing-at-massive-scale/

-Cloud observability is a crucial component of any serious deployment in Kubernetes.
+Cloud observability is a crucial component of any serious Kubernetes deployment.
-It tells operations that something is working too slowly with metrics or helps developers debugging tricky issues only occurring on production environments with logs.
+It tells operations that something is working too slowly with metrics or helps developers debug tricky issues only occurring on production environments with logs.
 However, have you ever looked at a 0.9-percentile request latency graph and wondered why it spiked at certain times?
-Of course, those spikes are only happening on the busy production environment and not reproducible with simpler means.
+Of course, those spikes are only happening on the busy production environment and are not reproducible with simpler means.
 You, as the poor soul tasked with debugging this issue, start combing the logs for interesting errors around that time span.
 Usually, that is cumbersome as there are so much logs and so little hints where to look at.

 [Here, exemplars may help][grafana-blog-exemplars]: In short, they are shown together with metrics and tell you about example events contributing to that 0.9 percentile bucket.
-Those events (or requests) are uniquely identified with a trace id, which makes it quick and easy to correlate with logs or look at the corresponding request trace across the whole cluster.
+Those events (or requests) are uniquely identified with a trace id, which makes it quick and easy to correlate them with logs or look at the corresponding request trace across the whole cluster.

 This post presents a demo in [Minikube][minikube] which instruments and observes a simple [Spring Boot application][spring-boot] using Grafana with Prometheus, Loki and Tempo.
-It focuses on how to use the promoted and rather new feature called exemplars, enabling a quick transition from metrics to traces and logs.
+It focuses on how to use the new and heavily promoted **exemplars** feature, which enables a quick transition from metrics to traces and logs.

 If you're impatient, check out [how to run the demo locally][demo].

 # A short introduction to cloud observability

-Being able to observe an application or workload within the cloud is crucial for a reliable operation and also for debugging potential issues.
+Being able to observe an application or workload within the cloud is crucial for a reliable operation and for debugging potential issues.
 To this end, observability usually consists of metrics, logs and traces, as detailed in the following:

 [usered]: https://orangematter.solarwinds.com/2017/10/05/monitoring-and-observability-with-use-and-red/